 The highways need to be more motorcycle friendly with re-siting of drains and street furniture which can not only be a causative element of an accident but exacerbate the injuries suffered by the rider.

 At Co-op Legal Services our Personal Injury Solicitors specialise in motorbike accident claims and offer free legal advice.
-Most of the injury claims we deal with are funded through a No Win No Fee agreement, which at Co-op Legal, means there is no financial risk to you, win or lose.

 For free legal advice call our Personal Injury Solicitors on 0330 606 9587 or contact us online and we will help you.